sambyers/caterpillar-cam/README.md

 I used a few tools to make life easier:
  - Python 3.7
  - Meraki Dashboard API library
- - PHP, JS, CSS, and HTML to make a simple website to show the images captured thus far (copied from W3 schools)
+ - PHP 7.3, JS, CSS, and HTML to make a simple website to show the images captured thus far (copied from W3 schools)
  - Raspberry Pi 3 to host the scripts and images
  - Meraki MV12